Fisher (animal): Distribution

 Fishers are widespread throughout the northern forests of North America.
-They are found in the boreal and mixed deciduous-coniferous forest belt that runs across Canada from Nova Scotia in the east to the Pacific shore of British Columbia and north to Alaska.
-They can be found as far north as Great Slave Lake in the Northwest Territories and as far south as the mountains of Oregon.
+They are present in the boreal and mixed deciduous-coniferous forest belt that runs across Canada from Nova Scotia in the east to the Pacific shore of British Columbia and north to Alaska.
+They are present as far north as Great Slave Lake in the Northwest Territories and as far south as the mountains of Oregon.
 Isolated populations occur in the Sierra Nevada of California, throughout New England, in the Catskill mountains of New York and the Appalachian Mountains of Pennsylvania, Maryland, West Virginia, and Virginia.

 In the late 19th and early 20th centuries, fishers were virtually eliminated from the southern and eastern parts of their range, including most American states and eastern Canada including Nova Scotia.
 Overtrapping and loss of forest habitat were the reasons for the decline.

 Most states had placed restrictions on fisher trapping by the 1930s, coincidental with the end of the logging boom.
 A combination of forest regrowth in abandoned farmlands and improved forest management practices increased available habitat and allowed remnant populations to recover.
 Populations have since recovered sufficiently that the species is no longer endangered.
 Increasing forest cover in eastern North America means that fisher populations will remain sufficiently robust for the near future.
 Between 1955 and 1985, some states had allowed limited trapping to resume.
 In areas where fishers were eliminated, porcupine populations subsequently increased.
 Areas with a high density of porcupines were found to have extensive damage to timber crops.
 In these cases, fishers were reintroduced by releasing adults relocated from other places into the forest.
 Once the fisher populations became re-established, porcupine numbers returned to natural levels.
 In Washington, fisher sightings were reported into the 1980s, but an extensive survey in the 1990s did not locate any.